-- If you can't agree at FDR, you can then fill in an application to have the court involved. - The court gets involved when one parent decides to apply for a "Parenting Order" - they might want "day-today" care or they might want "contact". - Lawyers will only get involved if the matter is complicated and the judge says you can have a lawyer, or if there are safety concerns.
+- If you can't agree at FDR (or emergency/safety issues meant FDR wasn't appropriate), you can then fill in an application to have the court involved. - The court gets involved when one parent decides to apply for a "Parenting Order" they might want "day-to-day" care or they might want "contact". - "Day-to-day" care means the parent has responsibility for the child's daily living arrangements (for example, getting them to school). - "Contact" means the parent may spend time with the child on weekends or school holidays. - Lawyers will only get involved if the matter is complicated and the judge says you can have a lawyer, or if there are safety concerns.